arnauparrilla/Bistable-Perception/README.md

 # Bistable-Perception
-This is the code that have been used in the final degree project and allowed us to perfom all the simulations.
+This is the code that have been used in the project of Bistable Perception and allowed us to perfom all the simulations.
+Here we also have a PDF with the final degree project memory.